 Several features are apparent on aerial photographs that deserve discussion because they affect estimates of eelgrass cover.
 On the outer coast, eelgrass beds appear as dark patches on a light background (sand).
-In some exposed areas, algae covered rock and cobble dominate the bottom, as well.
-Algal diversity is high in this region, but Fucus and Ascophyllum are most common in the intertidal, and Chondrus, Ceramium, Codium and Sargassum in the subtidal.
-In addition, kelps are abundant in some deep, rocky areas with clear water, such as around the Elizabeth Islands and off Westport and Dartmouth.
-Most of these algaeTable 1.
+In some exposed areas, algae covered rock and cobble dominate

+Table 1.
 Key to the symbols used on the maps.